ska-telescope/ska-integration-test-harness/README.md

 So, just to be clear, the `TelescopeWrapper` is something you have to initialise to have a test harness, and the facades just views which simplify your interaction with such a test harness.
-CTRL-Right clicking in your facades implementation is a good way to explore the mechanisms behind the test harness and the interaction with the actual Tango devices.
+Inspecting the facade implementations is a good way to explore the mechanisms behind the test harness, the interaction with the actual Tango devices and the verified conditions in case you enable the synchronization.

 Your fixtures code may look like this: